xahmol/VDCScreenEdit/README.md

 *Plotting and deleting a character*

 Press **SPACE** to plot the presently selected character in the presently selected attributes at the present cursor position. **DEL** will delete the character and attribute value at the present position.
+Press **T** to preview how the selected character would look like if plotted without cursor blinking.
+Then press **SPACE** to confirm plotting the character, or any other key to cancel.

 *Grabbing a character*